pinceladasdaweb/instaphotos/README.markdown

     	template: $('#instagram-template').html(),	// The ID of your template
     	container: $('#container'),					// domNode to attach to
     	username: 'pinceladasdaweb',				// Instagram username
-    	count: 12									// Number of photos to display });
+    	count: 12									// Number of photos to display, default 12 });
 ```